Learning to Control PDEs with Differentiable Predictive Control and Time-Integrated Neural Operators: Methodology

 \section{Methodology}

 Solving~\eqref{eq:ocp_cont} directly is computationally prohibitive due to the infinite-dimensional state and control spaces.
-Traditional methods rely on spatial discretization and online numerical optimization (e.g., PDE-MPC), which scale poorly for high-dimensional domains or long horizons.
-To overcome these challenges, we introduce an end-to-end differentiable surrogate-based formulation in which both the PDE dynamics and control policy are approximated by neural representations, thus enabling efficient offline gradient-based policy optimization.
-Specifically, we propose a unified framework that integrates \emph{Time-Integrated Deep Operator Networks (TI-DON)} with \emph{Differentiable Predictive Control (DPC)} to learn parametric neural control policies for PDE-constrained parametric optimal control problems.
+Traditional methods rely on spatial discretization and online numerical optimization (e.g., PDE-MPC).
+However, this discrete then optimize approach scales poorly for high-dimensional domains or long horizons.
+To overcome these challenges, we introduce an end-to-end differentiable surrogate-based formulation in which both the PDE dynamics and control policy are approximated by neural representations, while enabling efficient offline gradient-based policy optimization.

+Specifically, we propose integration of \emph{Time-Integrated Deep Operator Networks (TI-DON)} with \emph{Differentiable Predictive Control (DPC)} to learn neural control policies for PDE-constrained parametric optimal control problems.
 Our methodology is conceptually illustrated in Figure~\ref{fig:DPC_NO_schematic}.
-The TI-DON component serves as a differentiable surrogate for the PDE dynamics, capturing the instantaneous temporal derivatives of the governing equations and integrating them through classical numerical solvers to preserve temporal causality.
-The DPC component formulates the control synthesis as an end-to-end differentiable optimization problem, enabling computation of the policy gradients via backpropagation of the control loss through the learned PDE dynamics.
+The TI-DON component serves as a differentiable surrogate for the PDE dynamics, capturing the instantaneous temporal derivatives of the governing equations and integrating them through numerical solvers to generate finite-horizon rollouts.
+The DPC algorithm then enables scalable offline computation of the policy gradients via backpropagation of the expectation of the control loss through the unrolled PDE dynamics.
 This combination yields a fully differentiable closed-loop system that maintains physical consistency, supports constraint handling, and eliminates the need for online optimization.